wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 :::info
 * Communication between W&B SDK / CLI / UI and your buckets occurs using [pre-signed URLs](./presigned-urls.md).
 * W&B uses a garbage collection process to delete W&B Artifacts.
 For more information, see [Deleting Artifacts](../../artifacts/delete-artifacts.md).
+* You can specify a sub-path when configuring a bucket, to ensure that W&B does not store any files in a folder at the root of the bucket.
+It can help you better conform to your organzation's bucket governance policy.
 :::

 ## Configuration options